rburton/teamcollab/docs/features.md

 - **Add to Conversation**: Quickly add the assistant to the current conversation
 - **Remove from Conversation**: Remove the assistant from the current conversation
 - **Pin/Favorite**: Mark frequently used assistants for quick access
-- **Mute Notifications**: Temporarily stop receiving updates from this assistant

 ### 2. Content Management
 - **Export Conversation**: Export the conversation with this assistant to various formats: